-The 11-page form gives a first look into how the government will assess loan forgiveness — and raises almost as many questions as it answers.
+The original 11-page application gives a first look into how the government will assess loan forgiveness — and raises almost as many questions as it answers.
 More guidance is expected this week.
-In the meantime, we’ve summarized the essential rules to know and how to get your application in order, step-by-step.
+In the meantime, we’ve summarized the essential rules to know and how to get your application in order, step by step.

 What are the rules for PPP loan forgiveness?

 Federal agencies have issued more than 41 pieces of guidance on PPP.
 The barrage of rule changes have left borrowers scrambling to figure out whether they still qualify, how and when to use the funds, and if the loan is even worth the trouble.
+The Paycheck Protection Program Flexibility Act signed into law on June 5, 2020, provides much needed flexibility to borrowers — further guidance will be forthcoming.
 Here’s what we know so far about loan forgiveness:

 - Payroll costs include those “paid” and “incurred but not paid out” during the forgiveness period.
-Borrowers may include payroll costs paid during the 8-weeks but incurred previously (although how far back is anybody’s guess).
+Borrowers may include payroll costs paid during the 8 or 24 weeks but incurred previously (although how far back is anybody’s guess).
 They may also include costs “incurred but not paid” until the next regular pay period.
-If you weren’t planning on paying out expenses like sales commissions until the end of the quarter, consider doing it sooner so they qualify for loan forgiveness.
+If you weren't planning on paying out expenses like sales commissions until the end of the quarter, consider doing it sooner so they qualify for loan forgiveness.

 - PPP loans that are not forgiven become low-interest loans.
 Complete forgiveness doesn’t need to be the goal for every business.
 The loan has a low, 1 % interest rate over the course of two years, no payments necessary during the first six months, and no prepayment penalties.

 We’ll update this post as more guidance becomes available.
-Submit your questions on loan forgiveness here and we’ll answer as many as possible.
 Read on for the nitty gritty on calculating and documenting loan forgiveness.